 Using a mixer, beat eggs and sugar on high speed for 5 minutes until light and fluffy.

 Beat in anise extract.

 Pour batter onto the baking sheet to the length of about 12 inches.
 The dough will spread but don’t worry.

-Bake for 20 to 25 minutes.
+Bake for 20 to 25 minutes until golden.

 Let cool 5 minutes then peel off parchment from the bottom and transfer the dough onto a cutting board.
 Place parchment paper back onto baking sheet.
 If you prefer, you can slice each toast in half lengthwise.
 I find the long toasts to be elegant.

 Using a serrated knife, slice biscotti into 3/4" slices and place cut side down back onto baking sheet.

 Bake for 6 - 7 minutes.
 Turn them over and bake for another 6 -7 minutes.

 Let cool and enjoy as is or dunk in your favorite coffee.